Volunteer Opportunities & Internships

 *Applicants are not guaranteed a volunteer position with Tamarack.

 An internship at the center exposes you to the day to day work of wildlife rehabilitation and to the dynamic opportunities of educating the public with the help of non-releasable raptors.
-Interns interested in potential careers of veterinary medicine, environmental education, environmental science, wildlife management or wildlife conservation have found this internship particularly helpful.
+Interns interested in potential careers in veterinary medicine, animal husbandry, environmental education, environmental science, wildlife management, or wildlife conservation have found this internship particularly helpful.

 Daily responsibilities include preparing meals, feeding, cleaning, documenting care, and assisting with medical treatment for injured wildlife including birds of prey, songbirds, opossums, turtles, and possibly other species.
 Previous experience handling wildlife is not required.
 There will be opportunities to learn handling techniques, assist with restraint of wildlife needing examination or medical treatment, and to administer medications.
 Time permitting, interns will be introduced to handling non-releasable education raptors “on the glove”.
 Interested interns can also assist with education programs.